-Compared methods: On one DGX-2 server, we compare GPU-podracer with RLlib [13], since both support multiple GPUs.
-We used PPO [21] in GPU-podracer, while in RLlib [13] we used the Decentralized Distributed Proximal Policy Optimization (DD-PPO) [28] algorithm that scales well to multiple GPUs.
-For fair comparison, we keep all adjustable parameters and computing resources the same, such as the depth and width of neural networks, total training steps, number of workers, and GPU and CPU resources.
+Compared methods: On one DGX-2 server, we compare ElegantRL-podracer with RLlib Liang et al. [2018], since both support multiple GPUs.
+ElegantRL-podracer used PPO Schulman et al. [2017] from ElegantRL Liu et al. [2021], while in RLlib Liang et al. [2018] we used the Decentralized Distributed Proximal Policy Optimization (DD-PPO) Wijmans et al. [2020] algorithm that scales well to multiple GPUs.
+For fair comparison, we keep all adjustable parameters and computing resources the same, such as the depth and width of neural networks, total training steps/time, number of workers, and GPU and CPU resources.
+Specifically, we use a batch size of 1024, learning rate of 0.001, and a replay buffer size of 4096 across tasks.